DeepStream: Prototyping Deep Joint Source-Channel Coding for Real-Time Multimedia Transmissions: Evaluation

 \subsubsection{Performance with varying latency}

 Fig.~\ref{fig:latency_high_snr} and Fig.~\ref{fig:latency_low_snr} present the image transmission performance under varying latency constraints.
-At high SNRs in Fig.~\ref{fig:latency_high_snr}, all three schemes experience performance degradation as the latency constraint tightens due to reduced data transmission capacity.
+At high SNRs in Fig.~\ref{fig:latency_high_snr}, all schemes experience performance degradation as the latency constraint tightens due to reduced data transmission capacity.
 Notably, \name shows a significantly slower decline compared to the direct deployment scheme.
 This is because the progressive encoding strategy effectively prioritizes important information, making it better suitable for urgent transmission requirements.
+Moreover, \name consistently outperforms DeepJSCC-l (mentioned in Section~\ref{mico-benchmark}) under both settings, highlighting the effectiveness of its fine-grained progressive training strategy.
+We also observe that JSCC-OFDM experiences significant performance degradation in both scenarios due to the clipping operation.
 Furthermore, \name consistently outperforms the standard scheme, demonstrating the advantages of DeepJSCC in leveraging DL for efficient compression and reconstruction using critical information.

 Meanwhile, at low SNRs in Fig.~\ref{fig:latency_low_snr}, performance degradation is more pronounced due to poor channel conditions.
 The standard scheme undergoes a substantial performance drop and, even under loose latency constraints, fails to decode correctly, resulting in only minimal PSNR.
 In contrast, DeepJSCC-based schemes (\name and direct deployment) sustain relatively high performance, benefiting from their inherent robustness and superior error correction capabilities.